Contiguous Boundary Guarding: Introduction

 \subsection{Related work and results}

 The art gallery problem and its variants have been extensively studied.
-Most of the variants (that arise from enforcing constraints, say, on the input polygon, on the location of the guards, or on the portion of the polygon to be guarded) remain NP-hard. \paragraph{Hardness and approximations} The {\em vertex-guard problem} is a discrete version of the art gallery problem where the guards must be located at the vertices of the polygon.
+Most of the variants (that arise from enforcing constraints, say, on the input polygon, on the location of the guards, or on the portion of the polygon to be guarded) remain NP-hard.

+\subparagraph*{Hardness and approximations} The {\em vertex-guard problem} is a discrete version of the art gallery problem where the guards must be located at the vertices of the polygon.
 This version is also NP-hard \cite{Lee1986,o1983some} with known logarithmic factor \cite{Ghosh10} and sub-logarithmic factor \cite{King2011bd} approximation algorithms.
 A similar sub-logarithmic approximation is known for the case where the guards can lie anywhere on the boundary of the polygon \cite{King2011bd}.
 Better approximation algorithms are known for monotone polygons \cite{krohn2013approximate} and weakly-visible polygons \cite{ashur2022terrain,bhattacharya2017approximability}.

 Terrain guarding is a related problem in which we are given a 1.5-dimensional terrain (i.e., an $x$-monotone polygonal chain), and the goal is to find a minimum number of guards on the terrain that guards the terrain---this is a variant of the boundary guarding problem.
 This problem is also NP-hard \cite{Chen2095,King2011terrain}, and admits polynomial time approximation scheme~\cite{ashur2022terrain,Gibson2014}.